chiragS02/E-commerce-App/README.md

 E-Commerce Application

-This repository contains a fully functional e-commerce web application built using JavaScript, CSS, Java, and HTML.
-The application provides a platform for users to browse products, add items to the cart, and complete the checkout process.
-The backend handles product management, order processing, and user authentication.
+This repository contains a fully functional e-commerce web application, with a clean and modern user interface for browsing, adding items to the cart, and completing purchases.
+The application is developed using JavaScript, CSS, Java, and HTML, and is designed to be responsive and user-friendly.

 Tech Stack
 The project is developed using the following technologies: